d9-197/blink_camera/docs/beta/es_ES/index.md

 The "Cloud" and "Local" configurations allow the plugin to obtain the last event (every minutes : it is not instantaneous).
 The "No storage" configuration does not allow obtaining the last event and does not allow obtaining videos/images.
 In this case, this plugin is not very useful.

-# Configuration of the plugin

-In the plugin configuration screen the following options are available:

-* Blink account
+# Blink accounts
+You can add one or sevral Blink accounts.

-  + Area to enter the email, password and pin code associated with your Blink account.
+  + Enter the email, password and pin code associated with your Blink account.
 (The pin code entry field is only displayed when the connection is not yet validated)

 >**Important point about the PIN code sent by Blink:**\
 >Blink regularly asks you to re-enter the PIN code (the duration between 2 requests is variable - and independent of the plugin).
 When this happens, you then receive a PIN code from Blink but the plugin does not have the information that a new code must be entered.
 In this case, it is likely that the PIN code field is not displayed in the plugin.\